Ancient Egyptian Faience Ushabti E

-This is an authentic Ancient Egyptian faience ushabti!
-It dates back to the Late Period (625 to 300 BCE) and was acquired from an American antiquity collection.
+This is an authentic Ancient Egyptian faience, mummiform, ushabti!
+It dates back to the Late Period (625 to 300 BCE) and was acquired from a Middle Eastern antiquities collection.

 When an Ancient Egyptian died, they did not casually go off to a relaxing paradise.
 They believed their existence of servitude simply transitioned from one set of Gods to another.